Broadband help and issues

 Customer service phone numbers

-The fastest way to deal with a BT fault is to text HELP and your landline number to 61998.
+The fastest way to deal with a BT fault is to text FIX and your landline number to 61998.
 BT will then run tests on your line and call you back within 30 minutes.
 If they cannot fix the problem, an engineer will be sent to address the issue with the network.

 Virgin is directly responsible for its own network of cables.
 Call customer services on 0345 454 1111 to report any issues.
 Customers can check their network status, run tests on their hardware and even book an engineer by logging in to their account.